ThanhDatVu111/CLOUD_INTERNSHIP/README.md

 onboarding-setup/

-git.md: Git workflow and best practices
+  - git.md: Git workflow and best practices

-aws-setup.md: Guide for setting up AWS CLI and permissions
+  - aws-setup.md: Guide for setting up AWS CLI and permissions

-terraform-intro.md: Introduction to Terraform and its usage in the project
+  - terraform-intro.md: Introduction to Terraform and its usage in the project

-golang-guide.md: Golang setup and coding standards
+  - golang-guide.md: Golang setup and coding standards

-IT-CONTRIB.md: Contribution guidelines and code review process
+  - IT-CONTRIB.md: Contribution guidelines and code review process

-README.md: Overview of the onboarding process
+  - README.md: Overview of how to use VSCODE

 ***Key features:***